2 Years After Burn Pit Law, Veterans See Improvements But Challenges Persist

 The PACT Act’s passage followed years of advocacy by some of the very same veterans and family members directly affected by illnesses from exposure to burn pits and other sources of toxins.
 One group at the forefront of this advocacy effort has been Burn Pits 360.

 Retired U.S. Army Reserve Capt.
 Le Roy Torres and his wife Rosie Lopez Torres formed Burn Pits 360 after Mr. Le Roy returned from a 2007 deployment to Iraq with difficulty breathing.
-He was eventually diagnosed with constrictive bronchiolitis and brain injuries resulting from exposure to toxins, but he and his wife faced challenges getting the VA to accept that his illness was service-connected and that the department had an obligation to support him.
+He was eventually diagnosed with constrictive bronchiolitis and brain injuries resulting from exposure to toxins, although he and his wife faced challenges getting the VA to accept that his illness was service-connected and that the department had an obligation to support him.

-Burn Pits 360 formed in 2009 as a way to connect with other veterans facing similar struggles and to organize the advocacy effort.
-The advocacy group worked for another 13 years before the PACT Act passed, partnering with other veterans organizations, meeting with lawmakers, and repeatedly returning to Capitol Hill as Congress took incremental steps to address the illnesses veterans faced.
+Burn Pits 360 was formed in 2009 as a way to connect with other veterans facing similar struggles and to organize the advocacy effort.
+The advocacy group worked for another 13 years before the PACT Act passed, partnering with other veterans organizations, meeting with lawmakers, and repeatedly returning to Capitol Hill as Congress took incremental steps to address the illnesses that veterans faced.

-Since the PACT Act’s passage, the VA has established a presumption of a service connection for 23 cancers and respiratory illnesses veterans have experienced after deployments to 16 Middle Eastern and African countries since the Gulf War in 1990, and following the 9/11 attacks.
-The VA also added new service-connection presumptions for illnesses veterans have encountered after being exposed to a chemical defoliant known as Agent Orange during the ‘60s and ’70s.
+Since the PACT Act’s passage, the VA has established a presumption of a service connection for 23 cancers and respiratory illnesses that veterans have experienced after deployments to 16 Middle Eastern and African countries since the Gulf War in 1990, and following the 9/11 attacks.
+The VA also added new service-connection presumptions for illnesses veterans have encountered after being exposed to a chemical defoliant known as Agent Orange during the 1960s and ‘70s.

 image-5681452

 Within about a week of the PACT Act’s passage, Ms. Cancelino began preparing her third claim for survivor benefits for her and her two children.
-About five months later, the VA had approved the claim and eventually began paying out a survivor benefit for her family.
+About five months later, the VA approved the claim and eventually began paying out a survivor benefit for her family.

 image-5681457